liamross/psiagram/docs/README.md

 ## Feature-rich

-Psiagram provides robust events for every action which allow total control over the framework, high-performance SVG Node and Edge components for rendering diagrams, and an extensive but simple API to interact with the diagram.
+Psiagram provides robust events for every action to allow total control over the framework, high-performance DOM manipulation of SVG diagram components, and an extensive but simple API to interact with the diagram.

 For an in-depth look into some features, see the [in-depth section](./in-depth/README.md).

 ## Extensible

 Psiagram is set up to allow easy extensibility through plugins.
+These vary from providing a grid pattern background, to providing complex drag-and-drop functionality and event firing.

 Check out some of the official plugins in the
 [plugins section](./plugins/README.md).